 For those arriving by car at the Royal Alexandra and Princess of Wales, there are four levels of parking located beneath the Princess of Wales, with an entrance ramp off John Street.
 An elevator takes you from the parking garage to the theatre entrance on King Street West.
 Please note: there are no left turns allowed off King St. West during rush hours; if you are coming to the Princess of Wales Theatre, eastbound on King St. West, you may have to go around the block to reach the John St. entrance to the parking garage.

 There are many surface parking lots within an easy walk of both The Royal Alexandra and the Princess of Wales.
 There are two on John Street, behind the theatre, and one off King Street, a block west, at King and Peter).
 Indoor parking is also available at the Hyatt-Regency Toronto, on King St., one block west of the Princess of Wales.

-For the Ed Mirvish Theatre, ample parking is available at the Atrium, entering off Edward Street (1/2 block north of Dundas), from either Bay Street or Yonge Street; at the underground lot beneath Dundas Square, with garage entrance at Dundas and Victoria; and at the Eaton Centre parking lot, with entrance off Yonge, just south of the theatre.
+For the Ed Mirvish Theatre (formerly the Canon), ample parking is available at the Atrium, entering off Edward Street (1/2 block north of Dundas), from either Bay Street or Yonge Street; at the underground lot beneath Dundas Square, with garage entrance at Dundas and Victoria; and at the Eaton Centre parking lot, with entrance off Yonge, just south of the theatre.
 There is also a surface parking lot on Victoria, just south of the theatre.

-For the Panasonic Theatre, there are municipally owned indoor parking lots just east of Yonge on both Charles and Isabella streets and an indoor lot just west of Yonge, off Charles St.
+For the Panasonic Theatre, there are municipally owned parking lots just east of Yonge on both Charles (indoor) and Isabella (outdoor) streets and a privately-owned lot just west of Yonge, off Charles Street (indoor).